-We provide weekly news on open calls and hacks for researchers and scientists in the news section.
+We provide news on open calls and hacks for researchers and scientists in the news section.
 Also, we present personal and interesting career paths from your peers.
 See examples in the group "My Career Path".

 Exclusive Online-Workshops and Get-Togethers